untra/polyglot/README.md

 In order to localize it, just place language-specific files in `_data/:lang/...` folder, and Polyglot will bring those keys to the top level.

 ## How It Works
 This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::StaticFile` and `Jekyll::Site`.
 These changes are as lightweight and slim as possible.
 The biggest change is in `Jekyll::Site.process`.
-Polyglot overwrites this method to instead spawn a separate thread for each language you intend to process the site for.
-Each of those threads calls the original `Jekyll::Site.process` method with its language in mind, ensuring your website scales to support any number of languages, while building all of your site languages simultaneously.
+Polyglot overwrites this method to instead spawn a separate process for each language you intend to process the site for.
+Each of those processes calls the original `Jekyll::Site.process` method with its language in mind, ensuring your website scales to support any number of languages, while building all of your site languages simultaneously.

 `Jekyll::Site.process` is the entry point for the Jekyll build process.
 Take care whatever other plugins you use do not also attempt to overwrite this method.
 You may have problems.